Michael Robinson (rabbi): Other activities

 In 1977, Robinson earned a Ph.D. from the Union Theological Seminary in New York City.

 Robinson served on the board of the Fellowship of Reconciliation, an interfaith peace organization, for decades.
 In 1996, he became a founding member of Angry White Guys for Affirmative Action.
 He was a proponent of same-sex marriage and was involved in protests against nuclear warfare and apartheid.
 He was active in the Sonoma County Task Force on Homelessness, Children's Village, the Living Wage Coalition, Habitat for Humanity, the Sonoma County Peace and Justice Center, and the Sonoma Land Trust.

 Personal life

 Robinson and his wife Ruth (nee Hertzman) had two daughters and a son.
 Robinson died on July 20, 2006, of cancer at his home in Sebastopol, California.
-Approximately 500 people attended his funeral.

 An annual Rabbi Michael Robinson Memorial Lecture is presented by Congregation Shomrei Torah.